ultimate271/notes/test/sil20.tolkien.md

 # Chapter 20: Of the Fifth Battle: Nirnaeth Arnoediad
+[Metadata]: # {20}
+[Descriptor]: # {20}
+[Author]: # {tolkien}
 # The conclusion of the tale of Beren and Lúthien
+[TreeTag]: # {20.01}
 ## Beren and Lúthien go to Tol Galen in Ossiriand and there they died
+[TreeTag]: # {20.01.01}
-_Some commentary about this particular paragraph_

-It is said that Beren and Lúthien returned to the northern lands of Middle-earth, and dwelt together for a time as living man and woman; and they took up again their mortal form in Doriath.
+_Some commentary about this particular paragraph_  It is said that Beren and Lúthien returned to the northern lands of Middle-earth, and dwelt together for a time as living man and woman; and they took up again their mortal form in Doriath.
 Those that saw them were both glad and fearful; and Lúthien went to Menegroth and healed the winter of Thingol with the touch of her hand.
 But Melian looked in her eyes and read the doom that was written there, and turned away; for she knew that a parting beyond the end of the world had come between them, and no grief of loss has been heavier than the grief of Melian the Maia in that hour.
 Then Beren and Lúthien went forth alone, fearing neither thirst nor hunger; and they passed beyond the River Gelion into Ossiriand, and dwelt there in Tol Galen the green isle, in the midst of Adurant, until all tidings of them ceased.
 The Eldar afterwards called that country Dor Firn-i-Guinar, the Land of the Dead that Live; and there was born Dior Aranel the beautiful, who was after known as Dior Eluchíl, which is Thingol's Heir.
 No mortal man spoke ever again with Beren son of Barahir; and none saw Beren or Lúthien leave the world, or marked where at last their bodies lay.

 # The plannings and alliances of the Elves and Men
+[TreeTag]: # {20.02}
 ## Of the Union of Maedhros
+[TreeTag]: # {20.02.01}
 In those days Maedhros son of Fëanor lifted up his heart, perceiving that Morgoth was not unassailable; for the deeds of Beren and Lúthien were sung in many songs throughout Beleriand.
 Yet Morgoth would destroy them all, one by